MonirZaman/MonirZaman.github.io/_posts/_smac_draft.md

 # Multifidelity Bayesian optimization

-* Practical Multi-fidelity Bayesian Optimization for Hyperparameter Tuning
+* to read: Practical Multi-fidelity Bayesian Optimization for Hyperparameter Tuning
 * A tutorial on Bayesian optimization
 * These approaches commonly uses a knowledge gradients.
 They take a step along the direction of the gradient and obtain a point.
 Then the optimization performs simulation using the point to get an expected improvement over next candidate points and choose the point the maximum expected improvement.
 * Algorithm steps: